EdPhilJohn/COVID-19-Statistics/README.md

 The Api used here is provided by Spoonacular (https://spoonacular.com/food-api) You need to create an API Key to use this, so go to their website and register.
 Then you can use the API Key and replace in it on the fetch() command in getStaticProps()

+For Styling Purposes,
+i have used bootswatch (https://bootswatch.com/) and react-bootstrap (https://react-bootstrap.github.io/).